XiaoHuPsy/BIM/README.md

 - Run *fit_bim_bins_recog.m* for data from recognition tasks with discrete confidence ratings (on a scale with no less than 3 points).

 The folder **simulation** contains the scripts for the data simulation and analyses described in the section "Data Simulation and Parameter Recovery" of our paper.

+The folder **studies** contains the raw data and scripts for data analyses in Studies 1-4.